yodrew/darkroomretreat/manuscript/introduction.md

 In our many conversations, Frederic mentioned Los Angeles hygienist, Bernarr Zovluck, who advised people to fast with their eyes closed in a curtained room.
 Later, this comment would help me connect darkness with hygiene.

 Frederic's dedication and great knowledge made him immovable where I was merely stubborn.
 I can only hope to return the favor with the current work.
 It illuminates certain mysteries of diet that frustrated us.
-Like why some people can stick with eating healthy food and others can't (see [____*hygiene > capacity*____](#capacity)).
+Like why some people can stick with eating healthy food and others can't (see [____*theory > capacity*____](http://darkroomretreat.com/theory#capacity)).
 And the greater mystery of metaphysical suffering that we, like so many others, failed to solve with diet.

 #### finn {#finn}